-Companies do not pay National Insurance on their profits but must pay employer contributions on payments of earnings made to employees.
+Companies do not pay National Insurance on their profits but must pay employer contributions on payments of earnings made to employees and on taxable benefits in kind.

-By choosing the structure for your business, it is also possible to choose which taxes you pay - the taxes that are paid vary depending on the structure of the business.
+By choosing the structure for your business, it is also possible to choose which taxes and class of National Insurance you pay - the taxes that are paid vary depending on the structure of the business.

 It is important when choosing a structure to consider not only the current rates of tax, but also any future changes where these are known.

-The personal allowance is to be frozen at £12,570 until 6 April 2028, and the basic rate band is to remain at £37,700 for the same time period.
-The additional rate threshold is set at £125,140 for 2023/24 and will remain at this level until April 2028.
+The personal allowance is frozen at £12,570 until 6 April 2028, and the basic rate band is to remain at £37,700 for the same time period.
+The additional rate threshold is set at £125,140 for 2024/25 and will remain at this level until April 2028.
 The National Insurance thresholds are also frozen for this period.